MariAyanami/WA-SuperBot/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to make partici
+We as members, contributors, and leaders pledge to make participation in our community a harassment-free